microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/DeployPowerPlatformClient.md

 ## Step 2: Import Power Platform Solution
 Before setting up any components of the solution, we will need to import the solution in the Power Platform environment.
-1. In the PowerApps maker portal (make.powerapps.com), go to solutions > Import Solution > Browse > Choose ClientApp zip > Next
+1. In the PowerApps maker portal (make.powerapps.com), go to solutions > Import Solution > Browse > Choose PowerPlatformClient.zip > Next

 ![import power platform solution](./images/client/import-solution-in-powerplatform.png)